Whether you’re thinking about getting a cat yourself or not, you’ve probably come across the wonderful calico at some point. Who hasn’t?

 What Makes Calico Cats So Special?

-In this post, we will tell you everything you need to know about calico cats, along with 10 fun facts about them.
+In this post, we’ll tell you everything you need to know about calico cats, along with 10 fun facts about them.
+Let’s dive in!

 Personality and Behavior

 Calico cats aren’t a breed unto themselves, so we can’t assign breed-specific personality or behavioral traits to them.
-Like many cats, calico cats will develop their unique personalities according to many factors, such as life experiences.
+Like many cats, calicoes will develop their unique personalities according to many factors, such as socialization and life experiences.

 The genetics of calico cats are quite fascinating and have long been the topic of scientific research.
 We could really get into the weeds about these genetics, but your eyes might glaze over.
 So, we’ll keep this as short and simple as possible.